 Find jobs near you

 It was around this time that Barry became inspired by a TED talk given by former journalist and broadcaster, Lucy Kellaway.
-Lucy swapped a 30 year career in financial journalism for a career in teaching, and finding the process somewhat tricky, she later co-founded Now Teach – a programme which supports later life career changers who are looking for a route into teaching.
+Lucy swapped a 30-year career in financial journalism for a career in teaching, and finding the process somewhat tricky, she later co-founded Now Teach – a programme that supports later life career changers who are looking for a route into teaching.

 Dealing with challenges

-Although life as a trainee teacher is keeping him busy, he is still finding more time than he did in his previous career to spend time with his family and explore other interests:
+Although life as a trainee teacher is keeping him busy, Barry is still finding more time than he did in his previous career to spend time with his family and explore other interests:

-“I would urge anyone who is no longer inspired by their work to consider why you should settle for moving towards boredom in your career?
-Taking on new challenges keeps you young and fresh, and isn’t staying alert and mentally challenged the most important thing as we get older?”
+“I would urge anyone who’s no longer inspired by their work to consider why you should settle for moving towards boredom in your career?
+Taking on new challenges keeps you young and fresh, and isn’t staying alert and challenged the most important thing as we get older?”